MixMask: Revisiting Masking Strategy for Siamese ConvNets: Introduction

-Our contributions in this work are as follows: \begin{itemize} \item {We reveal that {\em Siamese ConvNets} exhibit lower convergence using the traditional erase-based masking scheme.
-To this end, we propose a simple yet effective filling-based masking strategy that is more aligned with the image-level contrastive objective for self-supervised {\em Siamese ConvNets}.}
+Our proposed approach has been exhaustively validated across the CIFAR-100, Tiny-ImageNet, and ImageNet-1K datasets and seamlessly incorporated into various Siamese ConvNets, including MoCo, BYOL, SimCLR, and SimSiam.
+Across all datasets, our method substantially elevated the performance of multiple baseline models.
+We also noted consistent improvement in our refined models across semi-supervised and supervised fine-tuning tasks, including object detection and segmentation.
+Our contributions in this work are as follows: \begin{itemize} \item {We reveal that {\em Siamese ConvNets} experience reduced convergence when using the conventional erase-based masking scheme.
+In response, we introduce an effective filling-based masking strategy, which better complements the image-level contrastive objective of self-supervised Siamese ConvNets.}

-\item We show that block-wise masking provides superior performance on {\em Masked Siamese ConvNets} to the discrete random masking, commonly used in self-supervised representation learning frameworks \cite{he2022masked, jing2022masked, assran2022masked}.
-This observation highlights the difference of our method from MSCN~\cite{jing2022masked} and Un-Mix~\cite{shen2022unmix}.

-\item {We integrate a flexible loss design with soft distance to adapt the integrated {\em masking} and {\em siamese} architecture, as well as to avoid mismatches between transformed input and objective in {\em Masked Siamese ConvNets}.}
+\item {We integrate a flexible loss structure with a soft distance to harmonize the combined {\em masking} and {\em Siamese} architecture.
+This ensures there are no discrepancies between the transformed input and objectives in Masked Siamese ConvNets.}

-\item {Extensive experiments are performed on various datasets and siamese frameworks to demonstrate the effectiveness and generality of the proposed method. {We verify that our approach is consistently superior to MSCN on linear probing, semi-supervised fine-tuning, detection and segmentation downstream tasks.}}
+\item {Extensive experiments are performed on various datasets and Siamese frameworks to solidify the efficacy and broad applicability of our approach.
+Our results consistently indicate that our method outperforms MSCN in areas such as linear probing, semi-supervised fine-tuning, and downstream tasks like detection and segmentation.}

 \end{itemize}